Tumba (Kongo)

 The Kongo place stone figures called tumba (a Ki-Kongo word, pl. bitumba) on the graves of powerful people.
 Bitumba were created in Zaire and Angola during the nineteenth century and the first part of the twentieth.

-The term tumba comes from the old Portuguese word for “tomb”— this genre may have been inspired by grave monuments for European merchants and missionaries in Kongo cemeteries.
+Etymology

+Tumba is derived from the Kikongo word tumbama, which means "to be placed or set before".
+In the Punu language of the neighbouring Republic of Congo, the word itumbe means "image, engraving, statue", showing a relation.

 Materials and Dimensions

-Bituma were executed in soft stone.
-Their average height it close to 50 centimeters; the smallest bituma measure between 15 and 20 centimeters and the largest are approximately a meter in height.
+Bitumba were executed in soft stone.
+Their average height it close to 50 centimeters; the smallest bitumba measure between 15 and 20 centimeters and the largest are approximately a meter in height.

 Historiography

 Artist Robert Verly gathered a large number of statues in the north of Angola near the Zaire border and, in the May 1955 issue of Zaire, he classified the objects by type and proposed an explanation for their use.
 In July 1978, the Institut des Musees Nationaux du Zaire at the Center for International Commerce of Zaire in Kinshasa mounted an exhibition of 72 bitumba called "Sculptures Stones from Lower Zaire."